dfyda/slothful-crud/docs/fundamentals/configurations/entity-configuration.md

 ### How configuration is discovered

-Entity configurations are discovered automatically from the entry assembly when `UseSlothfulCrud<TDbContext>()` is executed.
+Entity configurations are discovered automatically from the assembly marker when `UseSlothfulCrud<TDbContext, TAssemblyMarker>()` is executed.

 The following rules apply: